 Prosecution of these cases as slavery can be difficult.
-In United States v.
+In U.S. v.
 Kozminski (1988), the Supreme Court ruled that psychological coercion is not a form of enslavement.
 So, threatening to call the police or ICE to have migrants deported unless they work for free may not legally count as slavery.
-Complications like this has led to several high-profile cases of slavery being dismissed.
+Complications like this have led to several high-profile cases of slavery being dismissed.

-In one of the largest cases of human trafficking in the country (U.S. vs. Orian) it was alleged that more than 1,100 Thai workers were brought to the United States through the H-2A guest-worker visa program and then forced to work under horrific conditions.
-In some cases, workers were allegedly stripped of their passports and kept under 24-hour guarded surveillance while living in rat and insect-infested housing.
-These workers each paid \$8,000 to \$20,000 to recruiters for their jobs, taking out loans, and using their ancestral land as collateral and were told that they would be sent back home if they complained about their pay or working conditions.
-Despite three of the defendants' guilty pleas, federal prosecutors dropped all charges one month prior to the trial.
-The Criminal Section of the U.S. Department of Justice Civil Rights Division felt they could not prove, beyond a reasonable doubt, the case against Global Horizons Manpower Company, and its CEO Mordechai Orian, (The New York Times).
-Armed with four years of investigation and evidence from interviews with Thai farm workers, the Thai Community Development Center in L.A. continues to seek justice for these workers.
+In one of the largest cases of human trafficking in the country (U.S. vs. Orian) it was alleged that more than 1,100 Thai workers were brought to Hawaii through the H-2A guest-worker visa program and then forced to work under horrific conditions.
+In some cases, workers were allegedly stripped of their passports and kept under a 24-hour guarded watch while living in rat and insect infested housing.
+These workers each paid \$8-20k to recruiters for their jobs, taking out loans, and using their ancestral land as collateral.
+They were threatened to be sent back home if they complained about their pay or working conditions.
+Despite three of the defendants' guilty pleas, federal prosecutors dropped all charges one month before the trial.
+The Criminal Section of the U.S. Department of Justice Civil Rights Division felt they could not prove, beyond a reasonable doubt, the case against Global Horizons, and its CEO Mordechai Orian.
+Armed with four years of investigation and evidence from interviews with farm workers, the Thai Community Development Center in L.A. continues to seek justice for these workers.